GEverding/dotfiles/README.md

 My personal dotfiles.

-* Note: These have only been tested on Ubuntu *
+*Note: These have only been tested on Ubuntu*

 ## Included Config Files
 - vim/gvim
-- tmux/tmux-powerline
+- tmux/tmux-powerlineh
 - zsh
 - git